 In addition, we know from research on athletes, that self-monitoring a well-learned motor skill that usually operates on “muscle memory” often results in choking under pressure.

-I might be stretching things a bit, but given this and the jazz study findings, it may be that having the ability to “switch off” our brain’s self-monitor could be helpful in performing more freely and accurately in music performance contexts as well.
+Which, combined with the jazz study findings, makes me wonder if having the ability to “switch off” our brain’s self-monitor may be integral to performing more freely and accurately in classical music performance contexts as well.